sanity-io/GROQ/spec/Section 13 -- Extensions.md

 4. `LineString`
 5. `MultiLineString`
 6. `Polygon`
-7. `MultiPolygon`.
+7. `MultiPolygon`
+8. `GeometryCollection`

 And, it does not support:

-1. GeoJSON Geometry Object  `GeometryCollection`.
-2. GeoJSON Object `Feature` and `FeatureCollection`.
+1. GeoJSON Object `Feature` and `FeatureCollection`.
-3. Array of GeoJSON Points, instead a GeoJSON MultiPoint should be used.
+2. Arrays of geographic values.
+Instead, one of the GeoJSON `Multi` types should be used.

 ### global::geo()

-This function is a constructor for geo value of geo type.
+This function is a constructor for geographic value.
 It takes an object or another geo value, returning a geo value.

 global::geo(args, scope):